odoo/documentation/accounting/others/reporting/main_reports.rst

         of current assets (assets that could be turned into cash within a year) to the current liabilities (liabilities which will be due in the next year).
-This is typically used as as a measure of a company’s ability to service its debt.
+This is typically used as as a measure of a company's ability to service its debt.

 .. image:: media/main_reports01.png